dnadoba/MIDIKit/README.md

 MIDIKit is a Swift Package for decoding and encoding MIDI Packages and a Swifty Wrapper for CoreMIDI on iOS and macOS.

+## Playground
+There is a playground in the root folder of this repository.
+You should be able to run it by first opening this Swift Package in Xcode by double-clicking the Package.swift and then opening the Playground in the Project Navigator.

+The Playground lists all connected devices, logs all MIDI messages received.
+You can also send MIDI messages back to all connected devices by using the `send(_:)` function at the end of the Playground.
+Make sure you connect your MIDI device to your Mac before you start the Playground.

 ## Connection basics